aequitas-aod/aequitas-home/docs/source/usecases.rst

 Domain: Society and economics
 *****************************

-Use case S1: AI assisted identification of child abuse and neglect in hospital with implications for socio economic disadvantaged and racial bias reduction
+Use case S1: AI assisted identification of child abuse and neglect in hospital with implications for socio-economic disadvantaged and racial bias reduction
 ============================================

 .. toctree::